Firmware Update Types

 * On many models, includes bugfixes and enables additional functionality

-RW_LEGACY firmware is for users who want to dual-boot ChromeOS + Linux, or users who want to run Linux without having to open the device/disable the firmware write-protect (and are ok with the accompanying limitations).
+RW_LEGACY firmware is for users who want to dual-boot ChromeOS + Linux, or users who want to run Linux without having to open the device/disable the firmware write-protect (and are ok with the NVRAM limitation).

 BOOT_STUB (now deprecated; listed for historical purposes only)